netsys-lab/scion-rains/offlineauth/README.md

 `make test`

-trustflex-docker needs to be running.
+fpki-docker needs to be running.
 Test configs are set to log-server address `172.18.0.3` and map-server address `172.18.0.5`.

 Check your container addresses: \